-So, where do businesses that want to expand their export operations begin?
+Where do businesses that want to expand their operations to an import export business begin?
 Exactly where they started in the first place, advises Sharon Freeman, president of the Washington, D.C.-based consulting firm, All American Small Business Exporting Association (AASBEA) and author of Exporting, Importing and E-Commerce: A ‘How To’ Guide for Minority, Immigrant, and Women-Owned Firms.

 Her most important advice to entrepreneurs wanting to expand their export efforts is to take advantage of the literally billions of dollars the government invests each year in helping them.